WWF: Raw is War (05.18.98)

 LOD 2000 vs. The Disciples of Apocalypse

-Posted on January 12, 2017, in WWE and tagged 8-Ball, Al Snow, Big Van Vader, Chainz, Dick Togo, Disciples of Apocalypse, Dude Love, Dustin Rhodes, Funaki, Gerald Brisco, Headbanger Mosh, Headbanger Thrasher, Headbangers, Jerry Lawler, Kaientai, Kane, Legion of Doom, Marc Mero, Men's Teioh, Pat Patterson, Paul Bearer, Raw, Road Warrior Animal, Road Warrior Hawk, Sable, Sgt.
+Posted on January 12, 2017, in WWE and tagged 8-Ball, Al Snow, Big Van Vader, Chainz, Dick Togo, Disciples of Apocalypse, Dude Love, Funaki, Gerald Brisco, Goldust, Headbanger Mosh, Headbanger Thrasher, Headbangers, Jerry Lawler, Kaientai, Kane, Legion of Doom, Marc Mero, Men's Teioh, Pat Patterson, Paul Bearer, Raw, Road Warrior Animal, Road Warrior Hawk, Sable, Sgt.
 Slaughter, Skull, Steve Austin, Terry Funk, Too Cold Scorpio, Undertaker, Val Venis, Vince McMahon, Yamaguchi-san.
 Bookmark the permalink.
 Leave a comment.